gaperton/Type-R/docs/chapters/collection.md

 ### collection.models

 Raw access to the JavaScript array of records inside of the collection.
 Usually you'll want to use `get`, `at`, or the other methods to access record objects, but occasionally a direct reference to the array is desired.

-## Updates

-Methods to update the collection.
-They accept common options:

-- `sort : false` - do not sort the collection.
-- `parse : true` - parse raw JSON (used to set collection with a data from the server).

 ### collection.add( records, options? )